wenbinyugroup/ivabs/docs/source/ivabs/examples/example_quickstart_param_study.rst

     This is the design template for the type of cross-section having an airfoil profile with a main box-type spar.
 Depending on the problem, one or more design templates might be needed.
 More details on design templates can be found in Section :ref:`section-cs-templates`.

 ``material_database_us_ft.xml``
-    This is the material database used by the cross-section.
+    This is the local material database used by the cross-section.
+There is also an global database (``MaterialDB.xml``) located in ``ivabs/bin``.
+Users can add more contents in both files.
 More details on the material inputs can be found in Section :ref:`section-material-layup`.

 ``SC1095.dat``
     This is the airfoil data file for the cross-section.
 Depending on the problem, one or more airfoil data files might be needed.